RAMP-project/RAMP/docs/source/examples/using_excel/using_excel.rst

     import pandas as pd

-At the first step, user needs to creat User classes and assign Appliances to the user class without assiging detaild appliance characteristics
+At the first step, user needs to creat User classes and assign Appliances to the user class without assiging any detailed appliance characteristics

 Buidling a model database